National Kaohsiung University of Hospitality and Tourism

 The National Kaohsiung University of Hospitality and Tourism (NKUHT; 國立高雄餐旅大學 (Kok-li̍p Ko-hiông Chhan-lú Tāi-ha̍k)) is a public university located in Siaogang District, Kaohsiung, Taiwan.
 It is the only public university specializing in hospitality and tourism in Taiwan.

 The total amount of Bachelor, Master and Doctoral enrollments were 5,331 in 2016.

 Rankings

 According to 2021 ARWU Subject Ranking, the NKUHT ranked 151-200 in the world and No.6 in Taiwan, which is next to National Dong Hwa University (101-150 Globally).

 History

 The university was originally established as National Kaohsiung Hospitality Management Academy on 1 July 1995.

-On 1 August 2000, it was upgraded to National Kaohsiung Hospitality College（NKHC）.
+On 1 August 2000, it was upgraded to National Kaohsiung Hospitality College (NKHC).

 On 1 August 2010, it was upgraded to National Kaohsiung University of Hospitality and Tourism.

+The University has collaborated with the Taiwan Sugar Research Institute to produce rhum agricole from the sugarcane variety ROC24.
+In 2025 two of the research batches won gold medals at the Vinalies Internationales competition in France.